 - The International Conference on Emerging Trends in Engineering (ICETE-2019) on 23-24 May 2019.
 (TPC member)

-I am always enthusiastic to supervise strongly motivated MSc and PhD students that are willing to work with me in my research area (in brief: applied cyber security).
-If you are interested, please drop me an email (with CV), in particular those with excellent academic records (and publication track record), who are interested in researching on cyber security and digital forensics (technical and applied research), cyber crime (criminology research).
+I am always enthusiastic to supervise strongly motivated MSc and PhD students that are willing to work with me in cyber security and digital forensics (technical and applied research) and/or cyber crime (criminology research).
+If you are interested, please drop me an email (with CV), in particular those with excellent academic records (and publication track record).

-I have published more than 70 research papers that includes 58 peer-reviewed research papers with 5-Year Journal Impact Factors total (17.63).
+I have published more than 100 papers that includes 68 peer-reviewed research papers with 5-Year Journal Impact Factors total (26.63).
 This includes: 12 book chapters, 18 peer reviewed journal articles, and 28 peer reviewed conference manuscripts.
 I also have 20+ conference submissions (invited and other), 15+ reports, white papers, consultation reports, and 14 successful grant applications.
 Two of his papers were selected as the featured articles.

 As of Apr 9, 2018, his Google scholar appear (total citations >800, H-index of 14, i10=25), the ResearchGate score is 13.76, and the total download on SSRN is more than 3,586.
 Many of his cyber security publications are referenced and cited in highly regarded outlets such as: Google’s patents, Prevention of and Fight against Crime Programme of the European Union, UNODC, International Telecommunication Union, and the World Bank.